 Only a grade of "S" (Satisfactory) will be recorded.
-Fee: HK\$500 per subject.
+A fee (see above table) per subject will be charged.

-2. Credit by Proficiency Examination
+Credit by Proficiency Examination

 A student, who has taken similar training in a different setting than a subject listed in the Bulletin and who can submit evidence that similar content has been covered as stated in a teacher's subject outline, may petition the Academic Council for a proficiency examination.
 If the petition is approved, the student will be given an examination set by a faculty member appointed by the Academic Council.
-Upon passing the examination and upon payment of tuition, credit equivalent to the existing Hong Kong Adventist College subject will be recorded on the student's permanent record.
+Upon passing the examination and upon payment of tuition, credit equivalent to the existing Hong Kong Adventist College subject will be recorded on the student's record.

 Only an "S" grade will be recorded.
 The examination may be attempted only once.
 The proficiency examination may not be used to change grades in subjects previously attempted or audited.
-Fee: HK\$500 per examination.
+A fee (see above table) per examination will be charged.

-3. Credit by Correspondence Study
+Credit by Correspondence Study

-A maximum of sixteen credits may be granted for work done through accredited correspondence study while in residence at Hong Kong Adventist College.
+A maximum of sixteen credits may be granted for work done through accredited correspondence study while in residence at the Hong Kong Adventist College.
 Written permission must be obtained from the Academic Council before correspondence study commences.
 Correspondence study is included in calculating overall academic load.
 All work done by correspondence must be completed by one semester prior to graduation.

 Credits from accredited correspondence study earned prior to admission are transferable on request and upon recommendation of the Department Chair.
 A request for transfer of correspondence study credits should be made in the first year of residence.
-Fee: HK\$500 recording fee per subject.
+A fee (see above table) per subject will be charged.

-4. Credit for Experiential Learning
+Credit for Experiential Learning